DAMOY HUT AT DORIAN BAY A BRIEF HISTORY

 Under the care of UKAHT since 2009, today the modest hut is visited by more than 14,000 tourists each season.
 They look around rooms frozen in time containing everyday paraphernalia as if the men had just left on the last flight, take a walk up the slope to the airstrip location with views down to Port Lockroy and meet the local penguins.

-Conservation at Damoy Orange is the old blue
+Conservation at Damoy Orange is the new blue

-This season, we plan to restore the hut back to its original orange.
-This decision follows paint sampling by our conservation team in 2018 and research by paint scientist and conservator, Phillipa McDonnell, in 2019.
-The restoration of the original colour scheme will improve the legibility of the hut’s historic function as a transit centre, and provide a key hook for the improved interpretation of the site as a whole as well as protecting it from the elements.
+In 2023, we restored the hut back to its original bright orange.
+The decision followed paint sampling by our conservation team in 2018 and research by paint scientist and conservator, Phillipa McDonnell, in 2019.
+The restoration of the original colour scheme improved the legibility of the hut’s historic function as a transit centre and provides a key hook for the improved interpretation of the site as a whole as well as protecting it from the elements.

-The work will be undertaken by a small field team of one field guide and two conservation carpenters experienced in conserving historic buildings.
-They will spend up to four weeks on site from mid-January, working around challenging weather to strip back the existing paint by hand, prime, and repaint the building.
-As with any UKAHT conservation work, the team will work to strict methodologies to ensure no contamination of the surrounding environment.
+The work was undertaken by a small field team of one field guide and two conservation carpenters experienced in conserving historic buildings.
+They spent nearly four weeks on-site from mid-January, working around challenging weather to strip back the existing paint by hand, prime, and repaint the building to its original bright orange.
+As with any UKAHT conservation work, the team adhered to strict methodologies to ensure no contamination of the surrounding environment.